Wanting to discover Tasmania’s very own slice of heaven? Plan the ultimate day trip to Bruny Island with all of the best things to see and do!

 House of Whisky

-This is the first and last attraction you’ll see on Bruny Island as it’s right near the ferry terminal.
+This travel guide to Bruny Island, Tasmania wouldn’t be complete without House of Whisky.
+It is the first and last attraction you’ll see on Bruny Island as it’s right near the ferry terminal.
 Bruny Island’s House of Whisky is a one-stop shop for Tasmanian single malt whisky and gin.
 Highly recommended for those who don’t mind splurging a little more than they would at their local bottle shop.
-But don’t fret, as the selection here is worth the pennies.
+But, don’t fret, as the selection here is worth the pennies.
 The bar also includes proficient connoisseurs.
 Happy tippling!

-You can’t visit Bruny Island without stopping for a walk at The Neck.
+You cannot visit Bruny Island without stopping for a walk at The Neck.
 The spectacular view from the top shares a bittersweet comparison between the gushing waves from the Pacific Ocean on the left and the calm waters on the right.
 During the warmer months around dusk you are likely to see the local fairy penguins hobble back to their nests and burrows.
 Also, keep an eye out for short-tailed shearwaters who may be nesting.
+One of the best must-have experiences on Bruny Island, Tasmania!

 Cloudy Bay is home to Tasmania’s best outhouse toilet, given simply for its amazing view of Cloudy Bay Beach.
 Aside from this, there’s the lagoon with the inlet which you can stroll to in the north-west and there’s the East Cloudy Head walk that goes along the south.
 The latter takes about four hours return and some parts of the route are not properly marked.
 Make sure to pack supplies and take caution.

-Mount Mangana is the highest peak on Bruny Island boasting the most diverse range of flora and fauna.
-The walk from Coolangatta Road ascends to the a stunning lookout overlooking the expansive southern end of Bruny Island, while taking you through a luscious and untainted forest.
+Stuck on what to do on Bruny Island?
+Perfect your day trip itinerary with this hidden gem.
+Meet Mount Mangana: the highest peak on Bruny Island boasting the most diverse range of flora and fauna.
+The walk from Coolangatta Road ascends to a stunning lookout overlooking the expansive southern end of Bruny Island, while taking you through a luscious and untainted forest.
 You may want a sturdy vehicle to tackle the road going up, though; it’s quite bumpy.

 Mabel Bay Beach